gasparrini/2016_gasparrini_AJE_Rcodedata/README.md

-### Updated R code from Gasparrini et al, AJE 2016
+### Updated R code and data from Gasparrini AJE 2016

 --------------------------------------------------------------------------------